phillip-corning-edb/pcorning-av/README.md

 **Before executing the `run` script:**
 - The `~/.ssh/id_ed25519` github ssh key must be present in your user's home directory
 - The `TPA_2Q_SUBSCRIPTION_TOKEN` must be set in your user's environment
-- Edit the variables at the top of `hooks/post-deploy.yml`:
+- Edit the JSON config in the `run` script:
     - Set `user_info.name` and `user_info.email` for your GIT user
-    - Set `*.git_ref` values to the desired environment GIT branches
+    - Set `dev_branches` values to the desired environment GIT branches
     - Set `run_pg_installcheck` to enable/disable postgres installcheck
+    - Verify `make_num_threads` is set appropriately for your machine's CPU cores

 **Use Notes:**
 - `./run`